AlibabaCloudDocs/alikafka/intl.en-US/Access control/Grant permissions across Alibaba Cloud accounts.md

 # Grant permissions across Alibaba Cloud accounts

-You can use a Resource Access Management \(RAM\) role to grant permissions across Alibaba Cloud accounts so that an enterprise can access the Message Queue for Apache Kafka instance of another enterprise.
+You can use a RAM role to grant permissions across Alibaba Cloud accounts so that an enterprise can access the Message Queue for Apache Kafka instance of another enterprise.

 Enterprise A has activated Message Queue for Apache Kafka.
 Enterprise A requires Enterprise B to manage Message Queue for Apache Kafka resources, such as instances, topics, and consumer groups.
 Enterprise A has the following requirements:

--   Enterprise A wants to focus on its business systems and only act as the owner of Message Queue for Apache Kafka.
+-   Enterprise A can focus on its business systems and only act as the owner of Message Queue for Apache Kafka.
 Enterprise A can authorize Enterprise B to maintain, monitor, and manage Message Queue for Apache Kafka.
 -   If an employee joins or leaves Enterprise B, no permission change is required.
 Enterprise B can grant its RAM users fine-grained permissions on cloud resources of Enterprise A. The RAM user credentials can be assigned to either employees or applications.
 -   If the agreement between Enterprise A and Enterprise B ends, Enterprise A can revoke the permissions from Enterprise B.